dacohen/dacohen.github.io/_posts/2019-07-28-tracking-the-iss-part-1-positioning.markdown

 Q = semi_minor_meters * math.sin(E)
 ```

-Now, we can convert these into earth-centered cartesian coordinates, with the positive x-axis pointing at the celestial origin.
+Now, we can convert these into earth-centered Cartesian coordinates, with the positive x-axis pointing at the celestial origin.
 To do this, we need to do three rotations.
 First we need to rotate around the z-axis by the RAAN, so the ascending node is on the x-axis.
 Then we need to rotate around the x-axis by the inclination, so the orbit is in the correct plane relative to the equator.
 Finally, we need to rotate around the z-axis again by the Argument of perigee, so the perigee is in the right position.
 As an equation, that looks like this:
 \\[\vec{\mathbf{r}} = R_z{(-\Omega)}R_x{(-I)}R_z{(-\omega)}\vec{\mathbf{r'}}\\]

 \\(R_z\\) and \\(R_x\\) both represent rotation matrices, so written out fully, we get: